Reproduction in soybean aphids

 Teacher background

 Soybean aphids present a threat particularly to the early growth stages of soybeans.
 Damage by aphids can cause a loss of 3.5 to 7.7 bushels per acre.
-Depending on the current price of soybeans, that can be $35 - $100 per acre.
+Depending on the yield per acre and the current price of soybeans, that can be $35 - $100 per acre.
 In Ohio there are about 5 million acres of soybeans planted each year.
-The presence of aphids in large numbers can impact a farmer’s bottom line!
+The presence of aphids in large numbers can truly impact a farmer’s bottom line!

 The reproduction methods of soybean aphids play a large role in how quickly a small infestation can become a large, economically damaging one.
 It is important to manage populations of aphids quickly to prevent widespread soybean losses.